yssmii/emulated_srs/doc/tools.md

 ## transmittance_monitor.py

-* Monitor tool that subscribes the topics, _/transmittance_, published from _transmittance_publisher.py_ and displays their spatial transmittances values
+* Monitor tool that subscribes the topics, _/transmittance_, published from _transmittance_publisher.py_, and displays their spatial transmittances values

 ### Usage

     rosrun emulated_srs transmittance_monitor.py

+## mot_monitor.py

+* Monitor tool that subscribes the topic _/transmittance_, _/processing_unit/measurer/obstacle_group_ and _/experimental_setup_, and
+  displays the time series graphs of the spatial transmittance values at the experimental distance and the average distances of the detected obstacles.

+### Usage

+    rosrun emulated_srs mot_monitor.py

 ## makeMask